Rep. Jordan Harris' Biography

 After graduating from Philadelphia’s John Bartram Motivation High School, Harris earned his bachelor’s degree from Millersville University in Government and Political Affairs.
 He also holds a master’s degree in Education from Cabrini College and is currently a Doctoral candidate in Educational Leadership at Neumann University.
 Before pursuing a career in public service, he worked as an educator in the Philadelphia Public School System for several years.

 Named one of The Philadelphia Tribune Magazine's "10 People Under 40 to Watch in 2011," Representative Harris is sought after to discuss youth leadership and development at universities, churches and on other platforms across the nation.
 Harris was selected as Talk Magazine’s 101st person on their 2017 Most Influential Person list in PA.
 He is also a recipient of Odunde365’s 2017 Community Service Award for Positively Impacting Lives.
 Harris is an informed advocate for the improvement of the educational system.
 He is passionate about a myriad of issues that affect the District he serves, including equal and quality education; employment and job creation; vocational training and job readiness programs; the rights and care of senior citizens; minority inclusion; bidding reform; and prison system reform.
 In 2017, Representative Harris was named one of the 100 Most Influential People in Philadelphia by Philadelphia Magazine.
+In 2019, Harris, along with the other co-founders of the bipartisan, bicameral Criminal Justice Reform Caucus, was awarded the Allegheny College Prize for Civility in Public Life.

 In 2017, Harris welcomed Gov. Wolf to his district to discuss an executive order to “Ban the Box.”
 The governor announced he would update state employment applications to no longer ask about criminal history.
 Harris co-sponsored H.R.
 296, which urged the Office of Administration to adopt a “Ban the Box” policy relating to certain state agency employment applications.